Companies that Buy Life Insurance Policies

 What Factors Play Into The Offer?

 If you’re wondering how investors come up with offers for policies, the two main items they are trying to solve for is the future cost of premiums and the insured’s life expectancy.
 While it may sound odd determining how many years someone is likely to live, underwriters are simply using actuarial data and mortality tables to come up with this number.
 In some cases the insured will live longer than projected while in others they will live less, and the two scenarios balance each other out from an investment perspective when an investor manages hundreds or even thousands of policies.
+As you can imagine, someone with a terminal illness is going to receive a lot more than someone who is healthy.

 If a 75 yr old has a $1MM universal life insurance policy that costs $40k a year in premiums, and the underwriter believes they are likely to live another 10 years, that means the investor knows right away that they will likely pay $400k in premiums before receiving any money back from this investment. $400k out of $1MM leaves a fair amount of margin to pay for a settlement upfront, but it’s not going to simply be the difference of $600k.
 In that scenario the investor would have paid $1MM over 10 years only to get $1MM back.
 That’s not a good investment.
 What’s more likely is they will offer $150k in a settlement.
 If you’re doing the math in your head, that means they would make $450k profit, which sounds like a lot, but you have to take into account the time value of money, and the difference in premiums you would have paid if you held onto the policy another 10 years.
 Once you factor in compounding interest they need to make each year to essentially loan out that money, after 10 years it adds up pretty quick.